Foundation Pathways

-The Foundations for Life and Work pathway includes options at Entry 2 and 3 and will equip you with essential personal, social, and employability skills, and is designed to develop your independence, self-confidence, and self-awareness.
+The Foundation Pathways include options at Entry 2 and 3 and will equip you with essential personal, social, and employability skills, and is designed to develop your independence, self-confidence, and self-awareness.

 You will receive plenty of support and be empowered to achieve your full potential, taking into account your individual needs in an inclusive and student centered approach.